 The "National Policy on Healthcare Waste Management" (2016) stipulates that all health facilities have to be responsible for the safe management of health care waste in an environmentally sound manner that minimizes risk to the community and the staff involved in its management.
 All health facilities are required to develop a Healthcare Waste Management Plan as part of an overall environmental management system, unless exempted by the responsible authority.
-The policy requires that quantities of hazardous health care waste and handling information be documented and reported to the relevant departments of MoH
+The policy requires that quantities of hazardous health care waste and handling information be documented and reported to the relevant departments of MoH.

-2.18 SUBSTANCES PROHIBITED TO BE BROUGHT INTO THE MALDIVES ACT
+2.18 SUBSTANCES PROHIBITED TO BE BROUGHT INTO THE MALDIVES ACT are completely prohibited from being imported into the country.

-The objective of Act (4/75) is to deal with substances that are prohibited to be imported unless for government purposes, or only to be imported with special permission, or materials which are completely prohibited from being imported into the country.
 Chemical substances are under import, use and manufacture control unless accompanied with a special permission from the Ministry of Defence and National Security.
 These include hazardous chemicals and chemical based toxins that do not fall under the category of explosives, but may be used as substances for chemical weapons.